-Complex tasks such as LIDAR scene analysis, image processing and artificial intelligence are embedded in the computer, whereas high frequency motor control and sensors management is performed with the DSP using high speed interfaces such as USB, SPI or UARTs for synchronizing up to 20 different peripherals.
+Complex tasks such as LIDAR scene analysis and artificial intelligence for strategy are embedded in the computer.
+A major change in 2022 is the use of 4 smart cameras (JeVois Pro) embedding artificial intelligence tasks such as image segmentation using deep learning in real time.
+High frequency motor control and sensors management is performed with a DSP using high speed interfaces such as USB, SPI or UARTs for synchronizing up to 20 different peripherals.
 The kicking system is a third board, independent for development and safety reasons due to high voltage.